Notice of Pre-AIA or AIA Status

 It would have been obvious to one of ordinary skill in the art before the effective date of filing to modify the cited references to incorporate the teachings of Moser because all references are directed to data management and analysis and because Moser would expand upon the teachings of the previously cited references in data analysis which would improve the efficiency of data analysis by integrating monitoring data from different types of monitoring data sources, having different structures and semantics into a unified observation data space, which may be used as basis for various comprehensive analyses of various kinds (Moser, [0008]).

-a one-way encrypted datastore with encryption to ensure that whereas a match can occur, data retrieval cannot (Badrinath, [0045], note the datastore is encrypted.
-When combined with the previous references this would be for the datastores taught by Plush and Moser).
+storing the first list of matched augur IDs in a one-way encrypted datastore with encryption to ensure that whereas a match can occur, data retrieval cannot (Badrinath, [0045], note the datastore is encrypted and uses the example of a public-key cryptographic scheme which is an encryption scheme that may be implemented as a one-way encrypted datastore; note the datastore stores details of datastore requests, queries, and associated information.
+When combined with the previous references the stored information as taught by Badrinath would be the lists as taught by Plush and Moser and the encrypted datastore teachings would be for the datastore as taught by Plush and Moser).

 It would have been obvious to one of ordinary skill in the art before the effective date of filing to modify the cited references to incorporate the teachings of Badrinath because all references are directed to data management and analysis and because Badrinath would expand upon the teachings of the previously cited references in data management which would improve the security of the data using an encrypted datastore.